gvwilson/sdxpy/src/vm/index.md

     and an assembler for a very simple language that can be used to program it.
 syllabus:
 -   Every computer has a processor with a particular instruction set, some registers, and memory.
--   Instructions are just numbers, but may be represented as assembly code.
+-   Instructions are just numbers but may be represented as assembly code.
 -   Instructions may refer to registers, memory, both, or neither.
--   A processor usually executes instructions in order, but may jump to another location based on whether a conditional is true or false.
+-   A processor usually executes instructions in order but may jump to another location based on whether a conditional is true or false.
 depends:
 -   interp
 -   binary